apache/spark/docs/monitoring.md

 - registeredExecutorsSize
 - shuffle-server.usedDirectMemory
 - shuffle-server.usedHeapMemory

-Note: applies to the shuffle service when the server side flag `spark.shuffle.push.server.mergedShuffleFileManagerImpl` set as the appropriate org.apache.spark.network.shuffle.MergedShuffleFileManager implementation for the Push-Based Shuffle
+- **note:** the metrics below apply when the server side configuration `spark.shuffle.push.server.mergedShuffleFileManagerImpl` is set to `org.apache.spark.network.shuffle.MergedShuffleFileManager` for Push-Based Shuffle
+- blockBytesWritten - the size of the pushed block data written to file in bytes
 - blockAppendCollisions - the number of shuffle push blocks collided in shuffle services as another block for the same reduce partition were being written
 - lateBlockPushes - the number of shuffle push blocks that are received in shuffle service after the specific shuffle merge has been finalized
-- blockBytesWritten - the size of the pushed block data written to file in bytes
+- deferredBlocks - the number of the current deferred block parts buffered in memory
 - deferredBlockBytes - the size of the current deferred block parts buffered in memory
-- deferredBlocks - the number of the current deferred block parts buffered in memory
 - staleBlockPushes - the number of stale shuffle block push requests
 - ignoredBlockBytes - the size of the pushed block data that are ignored after the shuffle file is finalized or when a request is for a duplicate block